Making shelter today into a home tomorrow

 MERCHANDISE REPAIR

-Minor repair: Perform minor repairs to enhance the value of the donation; work with wood, metal, fasteners, fillers, sandpaper, power tools, stains and paints.
+• Minor repair: Perform minor repairs to enhance the value of the donation; work with wood, metal, fasteners, fillers, sandpaper, power tools, stains and/or paints as ability dictates.

 Shifts: Tuesday through Saturday morning (9:00AM to noon) and afternoon (1:00PM to 4:00PM) and as needed.